AZCI456/Reddit-link-checker/README.md

-# Reddit-link-checker (first reddit then desided to implement for every website coz why not - this was not a good idea lol)
+# SafeLink
-val aaron and ersh  (Sera submission) - catalyst 2025
+- Created for Catalyst 2025

 A browser-based tool for evaluating the safety and originality of content behind URLs, designed and built during a 48-hour hackathon by first-year students.